dflick-pivotal/boot-twitter-sentiment/README.md

 [boot-twitter-visualizer](/boot-twitter-visualizer):
 - receives the tweet sentiment analysis via rabbit and sends it in realtime via websocket to all connected browsers.
 - visualizes the sentiment analysis result in realtime in a dashboard view
-- visualizes the sentiment analysis result in in a report view
+- visualizes the sentiment analysis result in a report view

 # Quick start
 - clone the repo